-Action Lead Progress update Deadline Update the Constitution and related documents to provide clarity around the capital investment process (approval monitoring, virements, slippage) Will be picked up as part of a wider review of the Constitution being led by the Monitoring Officer.
-31/05/2021 Review corporate governance arrangements for Capital across the organisation.
-AD Finance/PMO New Action 31/03/2021
+Action Lead Progress update Deadline Update the Constitution and related documents to provide clarity around the capital investment process (approval monitoring, virements, slippage) Director of Finance Will be picked up as part of a wider review of the Constitution being led by the Monitoring Officer.
+31/03/2023 Review corporate governance arrangements for Capital across the organisation, including post project review and scheme monitoring arrangements.
+Director of Finance New Action 31/03/2023 Review and update the Commercial Investment Strategy in the light of new restrictions on borrowing from the PWLB The Commercial Investment Strategy itself has yet to be reviewed and amended.
+However, following the decision of Policy Committee to cease further property investments an agent has been appointed to proactively manage and review the current portfolio and to make recommendation on retention or disposal in order to maximise income.
+31/03/2023